wntrblm/Castor_and_Pollux/user_guide/docs/index.md

     </form>
 </div>

-Here's some sound samples of chorusing:
+Here are some sound samples of chorusing:

 <div class="winter-audio-player">
     <audio title="chorusing" controls crossorigin="anonymous" src="https://storage.googleapis.com/files.winterbloom.com/gemini/chorusing.mp3"></audio>
 </div>

 ## Hard sync

-[*Hard sync*](https://en.wikipedia.org/wiki/Oscillator_sync) is a feature seen in several synthesizer voices that have two or more oscillators, however, it's not a feature seen on the original Juno because each voice only had one oscillator.
-Since Castor & Pollux has two oscillators to work with it has an adaption of hard sync.
+[*Hard sync*](https://en.wikipedia.org/wiki/Oscillator_sync) is a feature seen in several synthesizer voices that have two or more oscillators.
+However, it's not a feature seen on the original Juno because each voice only had one oscillator.
+Since Castor & Pollux has two oscillators to work with, it has an adaption of hard sync.
 Hard sync allows you to sync the second oscillator to the first - the output will retain the same *base frequency* as the first oscillator but the waveshape will be impacted by the frequency of the second oscillator.
 In other words, it'll sound like the same note but have a much different timbre.

 To use hard sync **tap** the hard sync button - the LEDs should all change to the same color.
 You'll use the first oscillator's pitch CV to set the note and you'll use the second oscillator's pitch knob or pitch CV input to control the timbre.
 You'll take the output from the second oscillator (or the combined output) - since hard sync does not impact the waveshape of the first oscillator.

-Here's some sound samples of hard sync:
+Here are some sound samples of hard sync:

 <div class="winter-audio-player">
     <audio title="hard sync" controls crossorigin="anonymous" src="https://storage.googleapis.com/files.winterbloom.com/gemini/hard_sync.mp3"></audio>